Chicago Bears 🐻⬇️

 Biography

-Ryan Poles enters his fourth season with the Bears in 2025 after being named the club's seventh general manager in franchise history on Jan.
+Ryan Poles enters his fifth season with the Bears in 2026 after being named the club's seventh general manager in franchise history on Jan.
 25, 2022.

-Ryan Poles enters his fourth season with the Bears in 2025 after being named the club's seventh general manager in franchise history on Jan.
+Ryan Poles enters his fifth season with the Bears in 2026 after being named the club's seventh general manager in franchise history on Jan.
 25, 2022.

 Upon his hire, Poles embarked on an in-depth, comprehensive process to restructure the club's roster and develop all areas surrounding organizational culture and the football operation of the Chicago Bears.
-Poles was instrumental in striking a deal with the Carolina Panthers in advance of the 2023 NFL Draft, leading to a flurry of enhancements to the Bears' roster over the next two seasons.
-By acquiring Carolina's first-round pick, the Bears utilized the No. 1-overall selection of the 2024 NFL Draft to select quarterback Caleb Williams.
-Capitalizing on remaining draft capital, the Bears then selected wide receiver Rome Odunze with the ninth-overall selection, rounding out the first round of the 2024 NFL Draft with two top-10 selections.
-In the deal with Carolina, the Bears also acquired wide receiver DJ Moore, who has led the Bears in receiving yards during each of his two season in Chicago.
-Ahead of 2025, working with Head Coach Ben Johnson, Poles and his staff have continued to develop the roster via draft, free agency and trades.
+Poles was instrumental in striking a deal with the Carolina Panthers in advance of the 2023 NFL Draft, leading to a flurry of enhancements to the Bears' roster over the next three seasons.
+Among other assets, the return included Carolina's first-round pick in the 2024 NFL Draft, which the Bears utilized to select quarterback Caleb Williams.
+Working with Head Coach Ben Johnson, Poles and his staff have continued to develop the roster to build on an NFC North Division Title and playoff victory during the 2025 season.

 During the 2024 season, rookie quarterback Williams set franchise rookie records across all major statistical passing categories.
 Williams' season included a string of 353 consecutive pass attempts without an interception, good for not only an NFL rookie record, but the fourth-longest single-season streak in NFL history.
 Fellow first-round rookie, Odunze, finished the season with the fourth-most receptions (61) and receiving yards (734) by a rookie in franchise history.
 While punter Tory Taylor, another member of the Bears 2024 draft class, set single-season franchise records in both gross (47.7) and net (41.6) punting average.
 On the defensive side of the ball, the Bears allowed touchdowns on just 46 percent of opponents redzone drives, the second-best rate in the NFL, while finishing top 10 in the NFL with 24 takeaways.